Structural Parameterizations for Two Bounded Degree Problems Revisited: Introduction

 The previous work for both problems that is most relevant to us focuses on their parameterized complexity for structural parameters, such as treewidth.
 In this setting, \BDD\ was one of the first problems to be discovered to be W[1]-hard parameterized by treewidth~\cite{dam/BetzlerBNU12}, though the problem does become FPT parameterized by $\tw+\Delta$ or $\tw+k$.
-This hardness result was more recently improved by Ganian et al.~\cite{algorithmica/GanianKO21}, who showed that \BDD\ is W[1]-hard parameterized by tree-depth and feedback vertex set. \DC\ was shown to be W[1]-hard parameterized by tree-depth (and hence pathwidth and treewidth) in~\cite{siamdm/BelmonteLM20}.
-However, \cite{siamdm/BelmonteLM20} gave a hardness reduction for pathwidth that is linear in the parameter, and hence implies a $n^{o(\pw)}$ lower bound for \DC\ under the ETH, but a hardness reduction for tree-depth that is quadratic (implying only a $n^{o(\sqrt{\td})}$ lower bound).
-Similarly, the reduction given by \cite{algorithmica/GanianKO21} for \BDD\ parameterized by tree-depth is quartic in the parameter, as it goes through an intermediate problem (a variant of \textsc{Subset Sum}), implying only a $n^{o(\sqrt[4]{\td})}$ lower bound. \DC\ is known to be FPT parameterized by vertex cover using a simple win/win argument which applies the treewidth-based DP in one case (if $\Delta>\vc$, then the graph is always $2$-colorable; otherwise the standard DP algorithm runs in FPT time), and the same is true for \BDD\ (if $\Delta \leq \vc$, we can use the aforementioned FPT algorithm for parameters $\tw + \Delta$, else assume that $k<\vc$, as otherwise the problem is trivial, follow the reduction of~\cite{dam/BetzlerBNU12} to \textsc{Vector Dominating Set}~\cite{cocoa/RamanSS08} and notice that at most $\vc$ vertices have degree greater than $\Delta$).
+This hardness result was more recently improved by Ganian, Klute, and Ordyniak~\cite{algorithmica/GanianKO21}, who showed that \BDD\ is W[1]-hard parameterized by tree-depth and feedback vertex set. \DC\ was shown to be W[1]-hard parameterized by tree-depth (and hence pathwidth and treewidth) in~\cite{siamdm/BelmonteLM20}.
+However,~\cite{siamdm/BelmonteLM20} gave a hardness reduction for pathwidth that is linear in the parameter, and hence implies a $n^{o(\pw)}$ lower bound for \DC\ under the ETH, but a hardness reduction for tree-depth that is quadratic (implying only a $n^{o(\sqrt{\td})}$ lower bound).
+Similarly, the reduction given by~\cite{algorithmica/GanianKO21} for \BDD\ parameterized by tree-depth is quartic in the parameter, as it goes through an intermediate problem (a variant of \textsc{Subset Sum}), implying only a $n^{o(\sqrt[4]{\td})}$ lower bound. \DC\ is known to be FPT parameterized by vertex cover using a simple win/win argument which applies the treewidth-based DP in one case (if $\Delta>\vc$, then the graph is always $2$-colorable; otherwise the standard DP algorithm runs in FPT time), and the same is true for \BDD\ (if $\Delta \leq \vc$, we can use the aforementioned FPT algorithm for parameters $\tw + \Delta$, else assume that $k<\vc$, as otherwise the problem is trivial, follow the reduction of~\cite{dam/BetzlerBNU12} to \textsc{Vector Dominating Set} and notice that at most $\vc$ vertices have degree greater than $\Delta$, thus \textsc{Vector Dominating Set} can be decided in time $\vc^{\bO(\vc)} n^{\bO(1)}$ due to~\cite{cocoa/RamanSS08}).
 Hence, the best algorithms for both problems for this parameter have complexity $\vc^{\bO(\vc)}n^{\bO(1)}$.